 In Puerto Morelos National Reef Park, you can dive among the coral reefs.
 Sea turtles, rays, West Indian manatees and bottle-nosed dolphins are just some of the species living in these waters.
 On land, ancient mangroves house brilliant biodiversity, including the protected American crocodile.

 This region is also known for significant archeological sites.
 Some Mexico volunteering participants choose to take the short trip to nearby Tulum and experience the Mayan ruins.
 The broader Riviera Maya coast is famed for its history.
 Many who volunteer in Mexico strike a deep connection with the culture here – being immersed in the community’s lifestyle every day and then understanding its centuries-old history during their downtime

 A: The weather in Puerto Morelos fluctuates little throughout the year with an average annual temperature of 24 degrees Celsius.
 The warmest months in this temperate climate are June, July and August.
 Since Mexico is a large country, the weather can vary significantly from one region to the next.

 A: As with travel to any country, when volunteering in Mexico, volunteers should take the same precautions they would back home.
 Higher crime rates tend to be concentrated in the bigger cities.
 Puerto Morelos is a small town where crime is much less of a concern.
-Volunteers are expected to take reasonable precautions to ensure their own safety when they travel outside of the hub.
+Volunteers are expected to take reasonable precautions to ensure their own safety when they travel outside of the base.
 GVI’s staff offer 360 degree support during your stay in Mexico.

-Read GVI’s health and safety policies here.
+Read more on GVI’s health and safety policies here.